zatonovo/lambda.r/README.md

       n >= 0
     } %as% { fib(n-1) + fib(n-2) }

+Note that the type check can be handled using a type declaration, which is a cleaner approach.

 Pattern Matching
 ----------------
 Simple pattern matching of literals is supported in lambda-r.